 Evidence of lockdown policies effectiveness are emerging in South Korea, Singapore, Hong Kong and China.
 Effectiveness of the interventions listed above can be measured as reducing R from 2.5 to 0.32[6] (a change of 2.18).
 Reducing R to zero would mean a change of 2.5 (but no country has yet reported this).
 We recognise that there will be cultural differences in the effectiveness of individual measures, but this is an empirical example of the total potential impact of lockdown measures on R.

 If we estimate the total potential impact of lockdown measures, then we are primarily concerned with the relative effectiveness of each intervention.
 Table 2 shows illustrative estimates of the impact of individual interventions on R, scaled so that the sum of all interventions is ΔR 2.18[7].
 The interventions were first categorised as having either ‘Low’, ‘Medium’, or ‘High’ effectiveness.
 We assume that Interventions labelled ‘Medium’ are half as effective as those labelled ‘High’, while those labelled ‘Low’ are half as effective as those labelled ‘Medium’.
 The largest observed ΔR (2.18) was then split between these interventions in proportion with these defined ratios.
-The results of this analysis are shown below.
+Below, we show the results of this analysis.

 Table 2: Illustrative Estimates of the Impact of Interventions on Transmission Rates